plangrid/flask-rebar/docs/pydantic.rst

 .. note::

-   Unlike a plain Marshmallow schema, whose ``dump`` never validates by default, a Pydantic-backed response schema always validates a mapping or attribute-bearing object against the model before serializing it (since Pydantic has no unvalidated "dump" path for non-model input).
+   Unlike a plain Marshmallow schema, whose ``dump`` doesn't validate by default, a Pydantic-backed response schema always validates a mapping or object against the model before serializing it .
 A handler that returns data missing a required field will raise, even with Flask-Rebar's ``validate_on_dump`` left at its default of ``False``.